softwareTestingResearch/pytest-ranking/README.rst

    :target: https://results.pre-commit.ci/latest/github/pre-commit/pre-commit/main

-Pytest plugin for test-case prioritization.
+A Pytest plugin for test-case prioritization.

 This `pytest`_ plugin allows you to find failures faster and receive sooner debugging feedback from CI.
 It does so by prioritizing running tests that have shorter execution time and/or recently failed.